How to monitor JVM with OpenTelemetry

 The first step is building the receiver’s configuration:

 - We are using the JMX receiver to gather JVM metrics.
-The jar_path attribute lets you specify the path to the jar file that facilitates gathering JVM metrics using the JMX receiver.
-This file path is created automatically when observIQ’s distribution of the OpenTelemetry Collector is installed.
+The jar_path attribute allows you to specify the path to the jar file for gathering JVM metrics using the JMX receiver.
+This file path is automatically created when observIQ’s distribution of the OpenTelemetry Collector is installed.

-- Set the IP address and port for the system from which the metrics are gathered as the endpoint.
+- You should set the IP address and port for the system from which the metrics are collected as the endpoint.

-- When we connect to JMX there are different categories of metrics; the JVM metrics are the ones that this configuration intends to scrape.
+- When we connect to JMX, there are different categories of metrics; this configuration is intended to scrape the JVM metrics.
 This target_system attribute specifies that.

-- Set the time interval for fetching the metrics for the collection_interval attribute.
-The default value for this parameter is 10s.
-However, if exporting metrics to Google Cloud operations, this value is set to 60s by default.
+- Set the time for fetching the metrics using the collection_interval attribute.
+The default value for this parameter is 10 seconds.
+However, if metrics are exported to Google Cloud operations, this value is set to 60 seconds by default.

-- The Properties attribute allows you to set arbitrary attributes.
-For instance, if you are configuring multiple JMX receivers to collect metrics from many JVM servers, this attribute allows you to set the unique IP addresses for each of those endpoint systems.
+- The properties attribute allows you to set arbitrary attributes.
+For instance, if you are configuring multiple JMX receivers to collect metrics from many JVM servers, this attribute enables you to set unique IP addresses for each endpoint system.
 Please note that this is not the only use of the properties option.

 1receivers: